 If you are looking for a European tourist destination, consider the Liguria region of northern Italy, commonly known as the Italian Riviera.
-This thin strip of land lies on the Ligurian Sea, not far from Monaco and the French Riviera.
-While Liguria is by no means undiscovered, its crowds are much smaller than those next door.
-This beautiful region is home to many little towns or villages, and the international port city of Genoa almost smack dab in the center of the coast.
+This beautiful area is located on the Ligurian Sea, not far from Monaco and the French Riviera.
+While Liguria is not the most popular location by no means undiscovered, its crowds are much smaller than those in nearby areas.
+This beautiful area of Italy is home to many little towns, piazzas, villages, and has an international port city of Genoa almost right in the center of the coast.

 Via Garibaldi is just loaded with palaces.
 The Sixteenth Century Palazzo Doria Tursi is the largest palace.
 The Sixteenth Century White Palace and the neighboring Seventeenth Century Red Palace are now devoted to the arts.

 Liguria is famous for its pesto, claimed to be the world’s best.
 To make it grab a mortar and pestle and combine basil, olive oil, pine nuts, garlic, and Parmesan cheese.
 Val Polcevera DOC is the only DOC wine in the Genoa area.
-To tell the truth, there are many better reasons for visiting this lovely area.
+Genoa is great location for a wine tour or a vacation getaway, include Genoa in any trip to Italy it will be very worthwhile.